3-Round-Stones/callimachus/README.txt

-If you want to check out the source code, see the directions at: http://code.google.com/p/callimachus/source/checkout Once you have the source code checked out, you can execute 'ant run' from a command line in the top directory to run the server.
+If you want to check out the source code, see the directions at: http://code.google.com/p/callimachus/source/checkout Once you have the source code checked out, you will need to provide a username and password.
+Create a build.properties file in the same directory as build.xml.
+Put the variables "callimachus.username" and "callimachus.password" followed by '=' and their value.
+You can then execute 'ant run' from a command line in this top directory to run the server.

 Files with the extension .ttl, .ttl.gz, .rdf, or .rdf.gz will be loaded as graphs into the RDF store.
 Any RDF Schema or OWL ontologies in .ttl will be